 Parameters shown with a default value cannot be deleted.
-These parameters are shown with a Reset icon that allows the parameter to be reset to the default.
+Default Raman RunTime parameters are set at the factory and can be changed as needed.
+The Reset icon to the right of the field restores the default value.
 If these parameters are not changed from their defaults, the method works but the results may not be as intended.